Langton49/Escape-Solstara_1.0/README.md

 ### Install <a name="install">
 #### Prerequisites
-No prerequisites required to launch the pre-built application.
+No prerequisites are required to launch the pre-built application, except that the OS must be Windows.
 #### Instructions
 1. Navigate to the Google Drive link located under [Links](#links)
 2. Download the build folder.